DynamiteDan/High-Density-Hall-Effect-Keyboard-Switch/README.md

 # High-Density Hall Effect Switch

+# THIS PROJECT IS CURRENTLY IN THE CONCEPT STAGE, ONLY WHEN A CAD MODEL IS FINISHED WILL ANY PROTYPING BEGIN.
+I AM STILL CURRENTLY WORKING OUT THE EXACT SPECIFICATIONS AND TOLERANCES TO REDUCE PRICE.

 The objective of this project is to design the deepest-sounding (“thockiest”) hall effect switch possible.
 This design is primarily exploratory and may never enter production.
 It is highly likely that not even a single switch will be manufactured to the exact specifications outlined here, but bench prototypes might be made as a proof of concept.

 From cost estimates, each switch would cost approximately $1.50 to produce at a scale of 10,000 units.
 This estimate excludes the mold, which could cost upwards of $20,000.
 The cost is mainly due to the liner, which requires an overmold, and the materials involved.